• Skip to primary navigation

 How Much Does A Structural Engineer Earn? | Salary, Job Outlook

-According to the Bureau of Labor Statistics (BLS), structural engineers in the UK earn $86,640 annually as salary.
-In 2018, 326,800 were available for civil engineers and it is estimated to grow by 6% from 2018-2028.
+According to the Bureau of Labor Statistics (BLS), structural engineers in the UK earn $86,640 annually as a salary.
+In 2018, 326,800 were available for civil engineers, estimated to grow by 6% from 2018-2028.

-On the other hand, Glassdoor gives the salary of structural engineers in the USA as $71,198 per year.
+On the other hand, Glassdoor gives the salary of structural engineers in the USA $71,198 per year.
 This salary increases by education level and organization.
 For example, a structural engineer at WAI (Weidlinger Associates) earns an average of $91,351 yearly.

 What Are The Differences Between A Civil Engineer and A Structural Engineer?